Secretary of State

-The Rights of Voters with Disabilities
+The rights of voters with disabilities

 The United States Constitution guarantees every U.S. citizen age 18 or older the right to vote.
 Our state constitution further defines the right to vote by also requiring voters to be residents of Michigan and registered to vote in their city or township of residence.
-They must also fulfill Michigan's voter identification requirement.
-The requirement can be met in two ways: 1) by bringing acceptable ID, such as a Michigan driver's license, personal ID card or other current ID document or 2) by signing an affidavit stating you are not in possession of ID.

 Voting at the polls can present a unique set of challenges to people with disabilities.
 Federal and state laws require Michigan's cities, townships and villages to provide a reasonable number of accessible registration facilities.
 It is the intent of the law to ensure that voters with disabilities are fully able to exercise their voting rights at the polls.
 Any action or physical barrier that prevents voters with disabilities from casting a ballot is unacceptable.

 To fulfill the intent of the laws, election officials must consider access from outside and inside the polling place.
 Problems with the physical surroundings such as narrow doorways, stairs, broken pavement and other obstacles outside can prevent voters with disabilities from entering a polling place.
 Inside a polling place, issues like inadequate lighting and seating, and voting stations that cannot accommodate a person who is seated can further hamper someone's right to vote.

 To ensure that proper accessibility is maintained, federal and state laws require polling places to remove or make accommodations for any barriers that prevent voters with disabilities from voting.
 Care should be taken to ensure that the polling place is accessible - doors should not be blocked, alternatives to stairs such as ramps or elevators should be available, and lighting and seating should be adequate.